OBOAcademy/obook/docs/explanation/intro-to-ontologies.md

 Definitions of ontologies can be controversial.
 Rather than attempts a comprehensive definition, this tutorial will emphasise ontologies as:

 - Classifications
-- Queryable store of knowledge
+- Queryable stores of knowledge

-### Key features
+### Key features of well structured ontolgies:

+- Terms are arranged in a classification hierarchy
 - Terms are defined
 - Terms are richly annotated:
     - Textual definitions, references, synonyms, links, cross-references
-- Relationships between terms are defined, allowing logical inference and sophisticated queries as well as graphs
+- Relationships between terms are defined, allowing logical inference and sophisticated queries as well as graph representations.
-- Terms are arranged in a classification hierarchy
 - Expressed in a knowledge representation language such as RDFS, OBO, or OWL

 ### Examples